-Lists of famous people and their IQ scores are among the most searched topics in intelligence.
+Lists of famous people with high IQ scores are among the most searched topics in intelligence research.
 They are also among the most unreliable.
 Before diving into the individuals, it is essential to understand the difference between verified scores, historical estimates, and outright fabrications โ€” because the internet treats all three as equivalent, and they are not.
+Understanding what IQ actually measures is a necessary starting point for evaluating any of these claims.

 A Critical Note on IQ Score Claims